revolist/revogrid-docs/blog/react-kanban-board-tutorial.md

 - `kanbancardupdate`;
 - `kanbancarddelete`.

-Listen to those events to update React state and send the same mutations to your backend.
+`PlanningPlugin` applies those mutations to the Planning model.
+Subscribe to the model for canonical state and use the events only when you need operation-specific side effects.

 ## Step 7: Enforce WIP limits